rfielding/whiskeyTango/README.md

-  User->>MiddleMan: cannot read user-token-0 at all, because it doesn't verify trent:v1 MiddleMan->>Verifier: user-token-0 is passed on, signed by unknown kid Verifier->>Verifier: user-token-0 has kid trent:v1, decodes claims Verifier->>Verifier: make decision about user based on claims from user-token-0
+  User->>MiddleMan: cannot read user-token-0 at all, because it doesn't verify trent:v1 MiddleMan->>Verifier: user-token-0 is passed on, signed by unknown kid Verifier->>Verifier: user-token-0 has kid trent:v1, decodes claims Verifier->>Verifier: verifier is expected to honor the expiration date Verifier->>Verifier: make decision about user based on claims from user-token-0
 ```